MeSS: City Mesh-Guided Outdoor Scene Generation with Cross-View Consistent Diffusion: Experiments

-As shown in the top portion of~\cref{fig:GCAlign}, there is a noticeable lighting misalignment in the generated scene when \textit{GCAlign} is not applied.
-However, after integrating \textit{GCAlign} into our pipeline, the seams are effectively harmonized, as demonstrated in the bottom portion of~\cref{fig:GCAlign}.
+\parhead{Global Consistency Alignment.} As shown in~\cref{fig:main}(b), the generated scene exhibits noticeable lighting misalignment when \textit{GCAlign} is not applied, whereas integrating \textit{GCAlign} into our pipeline effectively harmonizes the seams.
 An interesting observation is that \textit{GCAlign} has a trade-off: while it improves visual coherence, it tends to introduce a slight blurring effect, leading to a loss of fine details.
-This is also reflected in the lower FID/KID metrics.
-Nevertheless, we consider this trade-off acceptable in favor of achieving a more visually consistent appearance.
+This is also reflected in the marginally better quantitative metrics when \textit{GCAlign} is disabled (\cref{tab:Ablation_studies}).
+Nevertheless, we consider this trade-off acceptable in favor of achieving a more visually consistent appearance, and it can be disabled when per-frame fidelity is preferred.